normai/purpleterms/docs/dev-doc.md

 <img src="./20210513o0922.nb-navigator-collapsed.png" align="center" width="454" height="440" alt="Complete program collapsed">

+_Some details may have changed since this screenshot was taken._

 ### Function `TerminalCtor` expanded <a name="id20210513o1131"></a>

 <img src="./20210513o0923.nb-navigator-terminalctor.png" align="center" width="421" height="777" alt="Function terminalCtor expanded">

+_Some details may have changed since this screenshot was taken._

 ### Function `promptInput` expanded <a name="id20210513o1135"></a>

 <img src="./20210513o0924.nb-navigator-promptinput.png" align="center" width="792" height="636" alt="Function promptInput expanded">

+_Some details may have changed since this screenshot was taken._

 Note the funny types of the `inputValue` and `textContent` variables.
 Have they really to be so complex?
 Can this perhaps be simplified?